vg-json-data/sm-json-data/strats.md

 ## Entrance conditions

-In all strats with an `entranceCondition`, the `from` node of the strat must be a door node.
+In all strats with an `entranceCondition`, the `from` node of the strat must be a door node or entrance node.
 An `entranceCondition` object must contain exactly one property:

 - _comeInRunning_: This indicates that Samus must run into the room, with speed in a certain range.
 - _comeInJumping_: This indicates that Samus must run and jump just before hitting the transition, with speed in a certain range.